Application and quantum properties of superpositions of oppositely squeezed states

 For the superposition states $|r;\pm\rangle$, we observe oscillatory interference fringes in phase space, which can drive the Wigner function negative.
 This is a hallmark of non-Gaussianity and cannot occur for mixtures of Gaussian states.
 Figure~\ref{figure03} illustrates this behavior.
 As $r$ increases, the oscillations become finer in phase space, reflecting the increased separation between the two squeezed components.
 Now, we compare $W(\alpha)$ of $|r;\pm\rangle$ with the Wigner function of the conventional coherent-state cat state.
 The Wigner functions of the coherent state $|a\rangle$ and the cat state $\{2[1-\exp(-2a^{2})]\}^{-1/2}(|a\rangle-|-a\rangle)$ with real $a$ are given by $W(\alpha)=(2/\pi)\exp (-2|\alpha -a|^{2})$ and

 respectively.
 We plot $W(\alpha)$ of the coherent-state cat state $[2(1-e^{-2})]^{-1/2}(|1\rangle-|-1\rangle)$ in Fig.~\ref{figure04}.
-Exploring the plots we note that the graph has a negative value at the origin, $W(0)=-0.6366$.
+Exploring the plots, we note that the graph has a negative value at the origin, $W(0)=-0.6366$.
 The Wigner functions of the coherent states $|a\rangle$ and $|-a\rangle$ have the maximum values at $(\alpha_{\mbox{ r}},\alpha_{\mbox{ i}})=(a,0)$ and $(-a,0)$, respectively.
 Thus, the superposition of $|a\rangle$ and $|-a\rangle$ with equal amplitude has interference at the origin, a midpoint between $(a,0)$ and $(-a,0)$, and its Wigner function becomes negative at that point.
-By contrast, the Wigner functions of $|r;\pm\rangle$ have positive values at the origin as shown in Figs.~\ref{figure03}(a, b, c).
+By contrast, the Wigner functions of $|r;\pm\rangle$ have positive values at the origin as shown in Figs.~\ref{figure03}(d, e, f, g, h, i).
 Because the Wigner functions of the squeezed states $|r\rangle$ and $|-r\rangle$ have positive values at the origin and shapes of them are ellipses along $\alpha_{\mbox{ r}}$- and $\alpha_{\mbox{ i}}$-axes, the superpositions $|r;\pm\rangle$ do not cause interference at the origin and their Wigner functions become positive at that point.